-The volatile macroeconomic environment, including the COVID-19 pandemic has created economic uncertainty and volatility in the financial markets around the world, resulting in an economic downturn that has affected and may likely continue to affect demand for our products and impact our results of operations.
-In addition, the failure of the U.S. federal government to manage its fiscal matters or to raise the debt ceiling, may result in a default on U.S. debt.
-Such a default may further negatively impact the economic environment, cause a drop in the stock market and our stock price, and curtail spending on health and health care related matters and adversely impact our results of operations as a result.
+The volatile macroeconomic environment has created economic uncertainty and volatility in the financial markets around the world, resulting in an economic downturn that has affected and may likely continue to affect demand for our products and impact our results of operations.
 As a result, this may lead to a period of regional, national, and global economic slowdown or regional, national, or global recessions that would curtail or delay spending by hospitals and affect demand for our products as well as increase the risk of customer defaults or delays in payments.
 Our customers may terminate or amend their agreements for the purchase, lease, or service of our products due to bankruptcy, lack of liquidity, lack of funding, operational failures, or other reason.
-The ultimate impact of the volatile macroeconomic conditions, including the COVID-19 pandemic, on our operations and financial performance depends on many factors that are not within our control, including, but not limited, to: the recommendations by medical authorities on whether hospitals should and may perform elective surgical procedures; hospitals' abilities and willingness to devote resources to elective surgical procedures; governmental, business and individuals' actions that have been and may continue to be taken in response to any future resurgence of the COVID-19 pandemic (including restrictions on travel and transport and workforce pressures); the impact of the COVID-19 pandemic and actions taken in response on global and regional economies, travel, and economic activity; the availability of federal, state, local or non-U.S. funding programs; general economic uncertainty in key global markets and financial market volatility; global economic conditions and levels of economic growth; and the pace of recovery when the current volatile macroeconomic conditions, including the impact of the COVID-19 pandemic, subside.
-Although the magnitude of the impact of the COVID-19 pandemic on our business operations remains a highly dynamic situation, we have experienced and may continue to experience in subsequent periods, disruptions to our business that may adversely impact our business, financial condition and results of operations.
+The ultimate impact of the volatile macroeconomic conditions on our operations and financial performance depends on many factors that are not within our control, including, but not limited, to: the recommendations by medical authorities on whether hospitals should and may perform elective surgical procedures; hospitals' abilities and willingness to devote resources to elective surgical procedures; governmental, business and individuals' actions that have been and may continue to be taken in response to any future resurgence of the COVID-19 pandemic or other public health emergencies or outbreaks (including restrictions on travel and transport and workforce pressures); the impact of other public health emergencies or any future outbreak of disease and actions taken in response on global and regional economies, travel, and economic activity; the availability of federal, state, local or non-U.S. funding programs; general economic uncertainty in key global markets and financial market volatility; global economic conditions and levels of economic growth; and the pace of recovery when the current volatile macroeconomic conditions subside.
+We have experienced and may continue to experience in subsequent periods, disruptions to our business that may adversely impact our business, financial condition and results of operations.